Memeterr/Szakdoga-Info-Bsc-2021/README.md

 This is a project for my degree

+## Install

+Run these commands in the cloned/downloaded repo:
+* composer install
+* npm install
+* npm run dev
+* copy .env.example and rename it to .env
+* create a database
+* in .env file set up the database connection
+* php artisan config:cache
+* php artisan migrate

+After this you can run a dev server using the following command:
+* php artisan serve

+You can access the website at
+* localhost:8000

 ## TODO

 * refresh migrations and do windows and walls db layout as doors